kotlin-orm/ktorm/README.md

 ### Sequence Aggregation

-The entity sequence APIs not only allow us to obtain entities from databases just like using `kotlin.Sequence`, but they also provide rich support for aggregations, so we can conveniently count the columns, sum them, or calculate their averages, etc.
+The entity sequence APIs not only allow us to obtain entities from databases just like using `kotlin.sequences.Sequence`, but they also provide rich support for aggregations, so we can conveniently count the columns, sum them, or calculate their averages, etc.

 The following code obtains the max salary in department 1: